• Home

 Mi Hye Kim

-WATERCOLOR • ACRYLIC PAINTING • MIXED MEDIA (Resin and Found Objects)
+WATERCOLOR • ACRYLIC PAINTING • MIXED MEDIA (resin & objects)

 Booth C18